Enlighten streamlines open world games with World Partition in Unreal Engine 5

 Lighting Resolution

 Lighting resolution determines the indirect lighting precision applied by Enlighten.
-To balance visual quality and performance, it is essential to set the resolution appropriately for each object.
+To balance visual quality and performance, it is essential to set the appropriate resolution for each object.

 For objects using the Contribute Lightmap lighting mode, resolution is configured using the Enlighten Quality property.
 The following general guidelines can help achieve a good balance: